x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/dropIdIndex_en.md

 ##NAME##

-dropIdIndex - Drop the $id index.
+dropIdIndex - drop the $id index in the collection

 ##SYNOPSIS##